axr167/interview-prep/technical-rounds/00-Graphs/README.md

 Same as BFS however instead of storing candidates in a queue store it in a priority queue.
 Priority queue must contain information for: Node, Distance, Parent.

+- Create distance map and add <source, {dist:0, parent: null}>
+- Create priority queue candidates and add {node: source, dist: 0, parent: null}
+- While heap is not empty do:
+  - node current = min element
+  - If current not in map, add current to the map.
+For all neighbours n of current add current.dist+edge cost to heap
+  - Else remove current from the heap
+- Return distance map.

 # Questions:

 ### 1. Shortest path problem 1